OCA/l10n-switzerland/l10n_ch_dta/README.rst

 Switzerland DTA
 ==========================

-This module implements DTA. it is recommended to use with l10nch_payment_register module
+This module implements DTA. it is recommended to use with account_payment_order module